Q and A Hotel, NYC: Bigger is Better!

 Gaffney told us that a new cafe, Black Fox Coffee cafe will open in the lobby later in 2016, and the gym called La Palestra is currently open with limited hours.
-The average stay at the Q & A is five nights, with its location right in the financialdistrict it’s been mostly business travelers so far.
+The average stay at the Q & A is five nights, with its location right in the financialSpacious loft room at the Q & A. district it's been mostly business travelers so far.

 But with the full kitchens, many amenities and large rooms, she hopes that many more leisure travelers will discover that staying in a residential hotel has distinct advantages.

 The hotel puts out coffee and pastries in the breakfast room we were happy to discover the New York Sunday Times waiting for us.